Ezio1997/zeek-flowN/README.md

     zeek local -r <your.pcap>

-Analyze read-time traffic only using flowN from the command line and save flowN.log in current directory.Use `-b` option to run Zeek in bare-mode(don't load scripts from the base/directory).
+Analyze real-time traffic only using flowN from the command line and save flowN.log in current directory.Use `-b` option to run Zeek in bare-mode(don't load scripts from the base/directory).Then zeek will only generates flowN.log and conn.log(conn.log is the base log to generate flowN.log).

     zeek -i <your interface> flowN.zeek -b